Upload Helm-based Applications

 This tutorial demonstrates how to develop an app template by uploading a packaged Helm chart.

 - You need to enable the KubeSphere App Store (OpenPitrix).

-- You need to create a workspace and a user account (
+- You need to create a workspace and a user (

 project-admin).
-The account must be invited to the workspace with the role of
+The user must be invited to the workspace with the role of

 workspace-self-provisioner.
-For more information, refer to Create Workspaces, Projects, Accounts and Roles.
+For more information, refer to Create Workspaces, Projects, Users and Roles.

 Log in to KubeSphere as

 project-admin.
-In your workspace, go to App Templates under App Management, and click Upload Template.
+In your workspace, go to App Templates under App Management, and click Create.

-In the dialog that appears, click Upload Helm Chart Package.
+In the dialog that appears, click Upload.
 You can upload your own Helm chart or download the Nginx chart and use it as an example for the following steps.